burlachenkok/exploring-python3/python3-note.md

 ```bash
 python -m profile sum_with_numpy.py
 ```
-Information about the text report format which is dumped into the standard output can be read from [python profile module](https://docs.python.org/3/library/profile.html#module-profile) documentation.
+Information about the text report format, which is dumped into the standard output, can be read from [python profile module](https://docs.python.org/3/library/profile.html#module-profile) documentation.
 The main values are the following:

-* **ncalls** - the number of calls.
+* **ncalls** -- the number of calls.
-* **tottime** -  the total time spent in the given function, excluding time made in calls to sub-functions.
+* **tottime** --  the total time spent in the given function, excluding time made in calls to sub-functions.
-* **cumtime** - is the cumulative time spent in this and all subfunctions.
+* **cumtime** -- is the cumulative time spent in this and all subfunctions.

-For most use cases the most prevalent way to measure performance is using the [cProfile](https://docs.python.org/3/library/profile.html#module-cProfile) module.
+For most use cases, the most prevalent way to measure performance is using the [cProfile](https://docs.python.org/3/library/profile.html#module-cProfile) module.

 Another built-in tool for profiling small code snippets from Python interpreters is [timeit](https://docs.python.org/3/library/timeit.html).
-It can be invoked like this and used for measuring the time for execution of Python statement from several repeating trials:
+It can be invoked like this and used for measuring the time for the execution of Python statements from several repeating trials:
 ```bash
 python -m timeit --number 200 --setup "" --unit=sec "'-'.join([str(n) for n in range(1)])"
 ```